-Mr. and Mrs. John W. Baker and JoAnn returned last week from a two-week vacation in East Texas.
 Mr. and Mrs. Marshall Somers left Saturday morning to go to Ft.Polk, Lousiana to visit with their daughter, 2nd Lt. and Mrs. Danny Palmer.
 Their son, Ronnie was already there and will return with them in two weeks.
 Mr. and Mrs. Raymond Golden, Mr. and Mrs. B. C. Norton, Nila, Dee, Gay Foote, and Joannie Scasta went to Midland Sunday to greet Connie Golden home from a visit with her sister, Mr. and Mrs. Dan Vaughn and her nephew Danny in Houston.
 PLAN REUNION

 The Bennett-Coble reunion will be held in the Community Building Saturday and Sunday, June 24 and 25.
 All friends are invited to come by for a visit.
 NEWLYWEDS No doubt you are planning for your future financial protection.
 Get started right.
 Jack E. Andrews 1112 Gulf Hobbs, N.M.
+393-4965

-INSURANCE COMPANY NEW YORK, N. Y
+Metropolitan Life INSURANCE COMPANY NEW YORK, N. Y.